SAP-samples/btp-resource-consumption-monitor/README.md

 ## Requirements

-The following Subscriptions are required to use this application:
+The following Subscriptions are required to deploy and use this application:
 - SAP HANA Cloud (you can re-use an existing instance)
 - SAP Work Zone (Standard edition is sufficient)
+- SAP Business Application Studio
 <!-- - Your user needs to have either the `Global Account Viewer` or `Global Account Administrator` role *(TBC)* -->

 The following Entitlements need to be available to use this application: